sjbylo/aba/README.md

 ## Initial Steps

 - **Bastion**
    - First, install a bastion with a fresh version of RHEL.
-Fedora can also be used except Quay mirror fails to install on it.
    - a 'minimal install' of RHEL 9.4, RHEL 8.9 and Fedora 40 have been tested, other recent versions of RHEL/Fedora should work too.
       - Note that on Fedora 40, the mirror registry failed to install due to an [unexpected keyword argument 'cert_file'](https://github.com/quay/mirror-registry/issues/140) error, but remote installs of the Quay appliance (from Fedora) worked ok.
       - Note that only RHEL 9 is supported for OpenShift v4.15+ as the latest version of oc-mirror only works on RHEL 9.